caniko/UiO_iGEM_wiki17/logo/README.md

-This is the logo UiO iGEM, Made by Can Hicabi Tartanoglu.
+This is the logo for UiO iGEM made by [Can Hicabi Tartanoglu](https://www.linkedin.com/in/canhtartanoglu/).

 .pdn is the native format of the picture editing software paint.net